 630 AT (2600 c.e.)

-620's-650's - Outer system and Belt groups, fearful of GAIA and the large number of refugees occasionally attempt to "trip" them by launching nanospores into the inner system.
+620's-650's - Outer System and Belt groups, fearful of GAIA and the large number of refugees occasionally attempt to "trip" them by launching neumann-capable warbots or by introducing malware into the Inner System.
 While GAIA successfully resists, many settlements and refugee colonies are hard pressed.
 Some retaliate in kind, producing a low-key sabotage/infection war that lasts for centuries.

 630 - Macoss arrives at Epsilon Eridani.

-640 - The expulsion ends, and Gaia dismantles her technological infrastructure and sets to truly restore the planet.
-The sentients in space are ignored.
+640 - The expulsion ends, and GAIA dismantles her technological infrastructure and sets to truly restore the planet.
+The civilizations in space beyond near earth orbit are apparently ignored.

-640 - The group of Beneficents expelled from Earth would come to be known as the Exodus Beneficents
+640 - The group of Beneficence members expelled from Earth name themselves the Exodus Beneficents.

-641 - The Tau Ceti TCPT administration faces its first major challenge, when some baseline colonists decided to settle an area of Themis (one of the mercury-sized moons of the eujovian Zeus)
+641 - The Tau Ceti TCPT administration faces its first major challenge when some baseline colonists decide to settle an area of Themis, one of the mercury-sized moons of the eujovian Zeus.

-645 - Following several years of careful thinktanking, interparty politicking, and sociological simulations, a new Tau Ceti constitution is announced and the Tau Ceti Democratic Republic (TCDR)formed
+645 - Following several years of careful thinktanking, interparty politicking, and sociological simulations, a new Tau Ceti constitution is announced and the Tau Ceti Democratic Republic (TCDR) is formed.

-647 - Several independent Nova Terra settlements and orbitals announced that they were formally breaking away from the colony, forming their own nation, the Free Ceti Alliance (FCA).
+647 - Several independent Nova Terra settlements and orbitals announce that they were formally breaking away from the colony, forming their own nation, the Free Ceti Alliance (FCA).

 673 - The "long orbit" of 47 cislunar refugee habitats into the belt causes a complex political and military situation as various settlements try to keep them away.
-In the end they end up in the Hilda group, forming the short-lived Hilda Humanity before becoming independent polities.
+In the end they arrive in the Hilda group, forming the short-lived Hilda Humanity before becoming independent polities.

 700 AT (2670 c.e.)

-700's - Over the next 200 years the Luna colonies develop into closed, resource-conscious and paranoid communities with little contact.
+700's - Over the next 200 years the Lunar colonies develop into closed, resource-conscious and paranoid communities with little contact.

-700's - Bubblehabs at Venus are destroyed or depopulated.
+700's - Bubblehabs at Venus are destroyed or depopulated as the last few survivors fall to the atmosphere's hostile neumanns.
 In the Outer system, growth of further bubblehabs is limited by the need for heavier elements.
 These may be obtained through time-consuming sifting of the atmosphere, through the tiny trickle of interplanetary trade, or by taking them from other bubblehabs.
 In the atmospheres of Solsys' gas giants this is the era of the infamous Sky Pirates and Cannibal Cities.

 705 - Four space arks leave Solsys for 18 Scorpii.